 4. Place The Saddle

-The saddle should fit within the saddle support area, behind the no contact zone of the withers and before the 18th lumbar vertebra.
+The saddle should fit within the support area, behind the no contact zone of the withers and before the 18th lumbar vertebra.
 This is where the M. Longissimus dorsi muscle runs – the longest muscle of the horse’s back.
-Some western saddles may extend beyond the point of the 18th lumbar vertebra, but no real weight should be carried here.
+Some western ones may extend beyond the point of the 18th lumbar vertebra, but no real weight should be carried here.
 Remember the bucking reflex and the behavioural issues it can cause!

 5. Mark The Spot

 Mark a line to indicate the horse’s spine.
 The gullet channel should sit flush with this line (see photo 5a).
 (You can climb up on a stool to view this line from above.)
 This will also give a good indication of how the saddle fits to the shoulder.
 The majority of horses are asymmetrical in their shoulder muscling and so a gullet plate should be made to account for this imbalance.

 Evidence that the saddle is not fitted to the shoulders will come by way of the saddle slipping left or right from this line on the spine during riding – it usually it twists right.

 The main function of the girth or cinch and billets is to keep the saddle in place in the saddle support area.
 It is basic physics that the girth will slide to the narrowest area of the horse’s thoracic area, which is the narrowest point behind the elbow.
 If it is too far forward or back, it will cause discomfort.